sunni426/Smart-News-Analyzer/README.md

 2) Building a queue to process PDF analysis and NLP analysis
 3) Building support in uploader, nlp, and news ingester modules (APIs) to multi-thread.

-### Ideas:
+### Ideas & Design:
-    - implement request class: general class to take in requests (wih func and func arg) as arguments, create a thread (& keep up with thread id), which will run the actual func such as upload pdf. when it finishes, calls callback func
+    - implement general News_Thread class: general class to take in requests (wih func and func arg) as arguments, create a thread (& keep up with thread id), which will run the actual func such as upload pdf.
+Upon thread completion, calls callback function
     - implement running queue (perhaps in a class or as a global variable)
     - callback functions with threads (callback, ex. can decrement threads_active) callback as means of communication between main & new threads. will send output etc back
-    - PDF and NLP analyzer will have two individual running queues, of which files will be set as threads_wrapper (implemented class) objects to be multi-threaded. the queues will be passed into as part of the threads_wrapper init
+    - PDF and NLP analyzer will have two individual running queues, of which files will be set as News_Thread (implemented class in threads_wrapper.py) objects to be multi-threaded. the queues will be passed into as part of the News_Thread init
+    - each function takes in queue as parameter for News_Thread class to take in

 ### Results:
-// results of multi-threading here //
+*Multi-threaded implementation of NLP and PDF analyzer using a threading queue*

-### DESIGN
+### Architectural Design
 **Relational Database: SQLite for 1) Users (Accounts), 2) File** *This design choice is based on the straightforward relationship between users and files that we define: 1 user to many files.
 The users and files tables are linked by the userID key, and each table contains attributes that can be easily accessed via a query.*
 1) Users: A relational database is useful here.
 We store a table of users, identifiable by user_id as the primary key.
 We have the following tables: